Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 Lease financing amount

 The EIFEL rules under subsection 18.2(1) include the definition “lease financing amount” (LFA).
-A LFA must be included in interest and financing expenses (IFE) by the lessee or in interest and financing revenues (IFR) by the lessor, unless it is in respect of an “excluded lease” or an election has been filed to treat the LFA as “excluded interest”, both defined under subsection 18.2(1).
+A LFA must be included in IFE by the lessee or in interest and financing revenues (IFR) by the lessor, unless it is in respect of an “excluded lease” or an election has been filed to treat the LFA as “excluded interest”, both defined under subsection 18.2(1).

 A LFA is intended to reflect the financing component of a lease payment.
-Before calculating the LFA, you must:
+Before calculating the LFA, the taxpayer must:

 Determining IFE, IFR and exempt interest and financing expenses